junhuang21484/Codepath-Prework/README.md

 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

    [There are many outside resources mainly websites when creating additional features for this project.
 The two main website is Stackoverflow and Geeksforgreeks,
-    I use these two website mainly to check on some HTML syntax.]
+    I use these two website mainly to check on some HTML syntax.
+The project is completed by myself and research through these two online resources that I've used]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)